 *** Until you receive official clearance from our department that you may discontinue secondary contraceptive measures, you should consider yourself completely fertile.

 If you have any questions relating to your surgery you can contact your surgeon in the following ways:

-To contact your surgeon, call the appointment office at (507) 538-5363, where they will create a message to be sent to your surgeon and their care team, a member of the care team will return your call during normal business hours.
+To contact your surgeon, call the appointment office at (507) 266-3430, where they will create a message to be sent to your surgeon and their care team, and a member of the care team will return your call during normal business hours.

-To contact the nurses, call the Appointment office (507) 538-5363, they will leave a message with the nurses and the nurses will return your call during normal business hours.
+To contact the nurses, call the appointment office (507) 266-3430, and they will leave a message with the nurses and a nurse will return your call during normal business hours.

 If you have the patient portal please feel free to send a message about non-emergency concerns via online messaging.
 Your message will be responded to by a member of your surgeons care team.